Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### KeyboardButtonRequestUser

 This object defines the criteria used to request a suitable user.
 The identifier of the selected user will be shared with the bot when the corresponding button is pressed.
+More about requesting users »

 | Field | Type | Description |
 | --- | --- | --- |